 Medicinal Uses Gurmar/Dhuleti/G. sylvestre

-As a folk medicine, the leaves of the plant is used fresh or in dried form.
-The dried powder is given in a dose of 3-5 grams for treatment of diabetes and other ailments.
+As a folk medicine, the leaves of the plant are used fresh or in dried form.
+The dried powder is given in a dose of 3-5 grams for the treatment of diabetes and other ailments.
 The leaf powder can be mixed with cow’s milk and taken orally to treat diabetes.
-One or two fresh leaves of the plant is chewed daily to control diabetes and keep the sugar level optimum.
+One or two fresh leaves of the plant are chewed daily to control diabetes and keep the sugar level optimum.

 In cornea opacity and other eye diseases the extract of leaves is applied topically.